blacklightpy/vaultofknowledge/Tantra List Classifying.md

 Dhumavathi and Vaarthaali are not evil deities.
 In fact, there are no evil deities in Indian philosophy, like the devil.

 Kaarya Swaroopa Moorthis: Narasimha, Varaaha, Kaali, Saraswathi, etc. (when you worship for something).

+Black magic is about exploiting someone's weaknesses, since in Tantric philosophy, all beings are connected by subtle energies.
 ## Intro

 Some notes: